 If I took any of my tests from high school today I would fail them all.
 Was that learning?

-Yet I can literally quote verbatim certain movies I've watched or lines books I've chosen to read on my own.
-I can tell you the story of a great experience I had a at a workshop.
-I can recount to you all the principles of any of the frameworks I use to help people manage their energy without a glance at my notes.
+Yet I can literally quote verbatim certain movies I've watched or lines in books I've chosen to read on my own.
+I can tell you the story of a great experience I had at a workshop.
 I can stand in front of a room and re-do one of my talks without a minute of practice.
 Was that learning?

 The difference in what I can't remember and what I can comes from two factors:

 - The amount that my feelings get involved.

 We barely learn anything in traditional school because it's all passive.
 Learning at my school meant sitting quietly and reading and listening and filling my brain with other people's answers to the point of overload.
 Then regurgitating that information on a test.
 As soon as the test was over the information was gone.

 This is pretty much the least effective form of learning.
 Not to mention the fact that our education system was designed by industrial oligarchs to create obedient and compliant factory workers.
 But I digress.